ankschoubey/old-blog/_pages/non-technical-resources.md

     - Oct
         - [Hacking Your Speaking Anxiety: How Lessons from Neuroscience Can Help You Communicate Confidently - Stanford Graduate School of Business](https://www.gsb.stanford.edu/insights/hacking-your-speaking-anxiety-how-lessons-neuroscience-can-help-you-communicate)

+## Negotiation
+- 2022
+    - Oct
+        - [Negotiation Tips - How to Get Past Ultimatums - YouTube](https://www.youtube.com/watch?v=t9x259wr46A): Get into a choice mindset.
+Pause the negotiations.
+Note all choices you have and all the choices the other side has.
+Now you can come back to negotiation with meaningful questions: what about this…

 ## Relationship
 - 2022
     - Oct